uujnas/Basic-Rails-API/README.md

         end
         end

-    end`
+    end
 <br>

 i.
-First find user with correct email address. ii.
+First find user with correct email address. <br>
+ii.
 Check the password valid or not?
-If it is valid generate the token using jwt variable . **jwt** gem plays major role here.Token expires in every one hour.
-Rails.application.secrets.secret_key_base, generate secret key.'HS256' hash agorithm for encryption.
+If it is valid generate the token using jwt variable . <br>**jwt** gem plays major role here.Token expires in every one hour. <br> Rails.application.secrets.secret_key_base, generate secret key.'HS256' hash agorithm for encryption.